on the blog

 Myth #5: All Franchises Are Expensive

-Truth: Not all franchises require a million dollars to start.
-There are lower-cost options especially in the non-brick and mortar space – services.
-Hundreds of options exist beyond your typical brick and mortar business and way beyond fast food.
-Think home services, senior care, education, consulting…the list goes on!
+Truth: Not all franchises require $1 million to start.
+There are lower-cost options, especially in the non-brick-and-mortar space: Think home service franchises, pet franchises, wellness franchises, and more.
+Hundreds of options exist beyond your typical brick-and-mortar business and way beyond fast food.
+Again, think home service franchises, senior care, education franchises, consulting… the list goes on!

 Myth #6: You Have No Freedom as a Franchisee